Through faculty-mentored projects, students draw on their knowledge, skills and passion to take leadership on projects that address climate change.

 Climate Change and Public Health: Malaria - Maggie Matchett

 Maggie Matchett (a pharmacy major with CCS minor) interested in global health created this report about climate change and public health focused on malaria.

 Student EcoRep Program

-Each year, Eco-Reps are selected to serve as sustainability advocates who live in the residence halls and coordinate programming related to the University of Montana’s Climate Action Plan.
+Each year, EcoReps are selected to serve as sustainability advocates who live in the residence halls and coordinate programming related to the University of Montana’s Climate Action Plan.
 Students enroll in the Climate Change Practicum course and meet weekly with the Climate Change Studies and ASUM Sustainability Coordinators to plan and orchestrate activities.
-During the 2013-14 academic year, Eco-Reps led a number of activities for the residents that addressed recycling, alternative transportation, local foods, UM’s 2020 carbon neutrality goal, energy conservation, and more.
-Meet the 2014-2015 EcoReps accomplished in their year-end report.
+During the 2014-15 academic year, EcoReps led a number of activities for the residents that addressed recycling, local foods, water conservation, sustainable transportation, an energy conservation competition, and more.
+See what the 2014-2015 EcoReps accomplished in their year-end report.
 Meet the 2015-16 EcoReps.